 Who We Train

-Global Journalist Security works for news, non-profit, private and public clients.
+Global Journalist Security works for news, non-profit, corporate and government clients.
 We provide private news organizations with security consulting services and training options for staff, freelance journalists and other contributors.
 We offer non-governmental international organizations management security consulting services along with both general and customized training for overseas-based personnel.
 We offer private firms customized training and consulting services to meet their needs.
-We accept grants from governmental agencies who meet our standards of transparency, multilateral organizations and private foundations to provide security training to journalists, human rights defenders and others who need it.
+We work with governmental agencies who meet our standards of transparency, multilateral organizations and private foundations to provide security training to journalists, human rights defenders and others who need it.

 Global Journalist Security provides specially developed safety training to: